Jeremy Carlock: High Wattage

-Today, as owner of Got Watts Electric & Solar, Jeremy says his favorite part of his job is getting to the root of difficult problems.
+Today, as CEO of Got Watts Electric, Solar & HVAC, Jeremy says his favorite part of his job is getting to the root of difficult problems.
 “I love troubleshooting—sometimes I call myself a professional problem solver.
 Whether it’s determining the cause of a malfunction or figuring out a creative way to access a hard-to-reach space, problem-solving is probably the most enjoyable part of it for me.”

 A lifetime resident of the East Bay, Jeremy resides today near Benicia with his wife, Andrea, and their infant son, Justin.
 Not surprisingly, he says the bulk of his time outside of work is devoted to his family.
 “Most of my hobbies have been put on hold due to the birth of our child.
 Normally, my wife and I enjoy outdoor activities and trying different restaurants, but right now, we spend all of our time caring for and playing with our son.”